upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 allowed/non-bad/sensible/consumable pool logic.

 Necrozium Z / Ultranecrozium Z is covered when it enters one of the shared mechanic-filtered replacement pools above.
+Snorlium Z and the other source-backed CFRU/DPE signature Z-Crystals are covered by the same predicate when they enter one of those pools.
 If a local item comes from a static script, gift, or NPC path that UPR-FVX does not randomize through those pools, this PR does not blindly patch scripts; that source remains a ROM-backed local audit item.

 ## Blockers